singhmanasmay/keybox-checker/README.md

 ## Installation

 1. Download the latest release from the [releases page](https://github.com/singhmanasmay/keybox-checker/releases)
-3. Run the downloaded file `Keybox Checker.exe`
+3. Run the downloaded file `Keybox-Checker.exe`

 Or run from source: